awsdocs/aws-doc-sdk-examples/python/example_code/auditmanager/README.md

 <!--custom.prerequisites.start-->
-See the following resources for more information:
+For more information, see the following resources:

 - Familiarize yourself with Audit Manager terminology and functionality.
 For a general overview, see [What is AWS Audit Manager?](https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html) and [AWS Audit Manager concepts and terminology](https://docs.aws.amazon.com/audit-manager/latest/userguide/concepts.html).
 - Complete all the prerequisites that are described in [Setting up AWS Audit Manager](https://docs.aws.amazon.com/audit-manager/latest/userguide/setting-up.html).
-- Configure your IAM identity to have the appropriate permissions to create resources in Audit Manager.
+- Configure your AWS Identity and Access Management (IAM) identity to have the appropriate permissions to create resources in Audit
+Manager.
 Two suggested policies that grant these permissions are [Example 2: Allow full administrator access](https://docs.aws.amazon.com/audit-manager/latest/userguide/security_iam_id-based-policy-examples.html#example-1) and [Example 3: Allow management access](https://docs.aws.amazon.com/audit-manager/latest/userguide/security_iam_id-based-policy-examples.html#example-2).